NahomAgidew/trinton/README.md

 # trinton
 #Overview
 Gets tweets from twitter, runs a sentiment analysis, and predicts the winner of the U.S. 2016 election.
+#News
+A few hours before the official U.S. 2016 election this tool was run and has <b>successfully</b> predicted the winner as Donald J. Trump.
 #Usage
 python trinton.py